keenar/keenar/README.md

 - I'm an aspiring 🔭️ Full-Stack Developer and Data Scientist currently learning 🌱 **ReactJs**, **GraghQL** and **Machine Learning**
 - I'm a knowledge seeker & I love to learn new 💻 **Technologies**.
-- 👯 I’m looking to collaborate on openSource projects.
+- I’m looking to collaborate on projects.
 <!--- ⚡ Fun fact: ... --->

 </br>